What Is Alpha in Mutual Funds?

 Using Alpha to Assess Investment Risk

 Although alpha is primarily a performance metric, it also offers insight into risk.
-A consistently negative alpha may indicate that a fund is taking unjustifiable risks or suffering from poor decisions.
+A consistently negative alpha may indicate that a fund is taking higher risks or facing weaker performance outcomes.
 Conversely, a stable, positive alpha shows that risk is being managed effectively.

 Combining alpha with beta gives you a fuller picture.
 For example: